-Governor Cuomo launched the New York State Farm-to-School Competitive Grants Program in 2015 to increase the purchase of local specialty crops by school districts and by individual schools, by developing existing strengths while building additional relationships between schools and suppliers.
-Six proposals were selected through a competitive process and were awarded a total of \$325,000.
-The enthusiastic response to this first round of funding resulted this second year of funding, where \$500,000 was awarded to proposals.
+Governor Cuomo launched the New York State Farm-to-School Competitive Grants Program in 2015 to increase the purchase of local specialty crops by school districts and by individual schools, through developing existing strengths while building additional relationships between schools and suppliers.
+The Farm-to-School Competitive Grants Program has grown from \$325,000 in 2015 to \$1,500,000 in 2018.